-Grain-free, oil-free, nut-free and vegan pumpkin muffins, easily prepared in one bowl!
-Made with chickpea flour, they are moist, tender, and fragrant with pumpkin pie spice.
+Grain-free, oil-free, nut-free and vegan chickpea flour pumpkin muffins made in one bowl!
+They are moist, tender, and fragrant with pumpkin pie spice.

 It was tough.
 Much as I wanted to share some pumpkin recipes, I forced myself to delay until Labor Day came and went.